4 Road Signs You're in The Land Where Love Dies

 All couples look to each other for connection and help.
 There are hundreds, maybe thousands, of times each day when little things matter: “I had a bad day” is really “Ask me to talk about my day;” “You look sad” is really “Open up and talk to me;” or “I’m having a hard time getting the laundry done” is really “Help me, please.”
 When we and our partner reject those little “asks,” turning away has occurred.
 And if we turn away enough, isolation and emotional distance grow.

 Fights Don’t End Well

-Fights are often great ways to connect….through them we find out what our partner needs.
+Fights are often great ways to connect.
+Through them, we find out what our partner needs.
 But far too often, fights turn ugly and negative emotions explode.
-The wave of contempt floods us and we don’t want to fix things We’ve begin to believe that our partner has turned into someone else we can’t trust.
-The pain from the ugly fights causes us to pull away, isolation sets in: We save our own emotional life by avoiding our partner’s “mean spiritedness” through creating distance and through isolating ourselves.
+The wave of contempt floods us and we don’t want to fix things.
+We’ve begun to believe that our partner has turned into someone we can’t trust.
+The pain from the ugly fights causes us to pull away, and isolation sets in.
+We save our own emotional life by avoiding our partner’s “mean-spiritedness” by creating distance and isolating ourselves.

 The Density of Loneliness